pguibert6WIND/frr/doc/user/bgp.rst

 It is recommended to configure Quality of Service if needed, more globally on a per interface basis.

-- upon crash or unknown event, ZEBRA may not have time to flush ipset/iptable and iprule contexts.
+- upon crash or unknown event, ZEBRA may not have time to flush pbr contexts.
+That is to say ipset/iptables and iprule contexts.
 This is also a consequence due to the fact that ip rule / ipset / iptables are not discovered at startup (not able to read appropriate contexts coming from BGP FS).
 A mitigation script could be provided so that before starting the FRR, the pbr contexts (iptable and ipset entries) should be flushed.

-- from CLI/XMS, currently, it is not possible with current FRR version to configure default VRF using vrf0 keyword (from FRR vty), or vrf-id 0 keyword (from CLI/XMS).
+- from CLI/XMS, currently, it is not possible to name default VRF as vrf0.
+It is not possible to configure default VRF using vrf0 keyword (from FRR vty), or vrf-id 0 keyword (from CLI/XMS).
 The reason is that in FRR, it is not possible to name default VRF.
 The resulting is that a new BGP instance different from main BGP core instance will be created.
 To illustrate, the following illustrate which commands should not be used, and which ones